-Student Professional Conduct Council
+Student Professional Conduct Council (Honor Council)

-(Honor Council)

-Students are subject to the rules and regulations of the UCF College of Medicine's M.D.
-Program Student Handbook.
-The Student Professional Conduct Council (Honor Council) has as its duties the consideration of students who have been accused of violating the M.D.
-Program Honor Code.
+Students are subject to the rules and regulations of the UCF College of Medicine's Student Handbook.
+The Student Professional Conduct Council (Honor Council) has as its duties the consideration of students where suitability for the practice of medicine needs to be evaluated.

 In granting the M.D. degree, the faculty of the college endorses each student as being suitable for the practice of medicine.
-Students, where their suitability for practice is questioned due to alleged Honor Code violations will be reviewed by the council.
+Students, where their suitability for practice is questioned due to behavioral, ethical, or other reasons, will be reviewed by the council.
 The council realizes that some behaviors may call for accommodation as a disability.